ON THE MOVE-Veteran Merrill team in Bethlehem, Pa. goes independent

 The founders of Quadrant converted a shell firm called Chloe Advisors, an investment adviser regulated by the U.S. Securities and Exchange Commission, to hold its business, according to a regulatory filing made on May 2 with the U.S. Securities and Exchange Commission.

-Many independent firms charge fees based on the total client assets they help manage and eschew pay-as-you-go commissions based on trading of investments.
+Many independent firms charge fees based on the total client assets they help manage and eschew pay-as-you-go commissions based on trading of stocks, bonds and other investments.
 Quadrant is mostly fee-based but its principals are maintaining insurance licenses and the ability to receive certain commissions by affiliating with an outside broker-dealer, according to the disclosure document.

-Quadrant’s planning and consultant fees generally will range up to $20,000 or more on a fixed basis, or up to $400 or more on an hourly basis, according to the filing.
-Clients for whom it manages investments directly or through outside money managers will pay 1 percent a year on the first $1 million of assets, ranging down to 0.4 percent on amounts over $10 million.
-Rates on amounts over $25 million are negotiable, the filing said.
+Quadrant’s financial planning and consultant fees generally will range up to $20,000 or more on a fixed basis, or up to $400 or more if a client chooses to pay hourly, according to the filing.
+Clients for whom it manages investments directly or through outside money managers will pay 1 percent annually on their first $1 million of assets, ranging down to 0.4 percent on amounts over $10 million, the filing said.
+Rates for amounts above $25 million are negotiable.
 (Editing by Eric Walsh)